Icecoldblack/EasePath/README.md

 ```

 ## Development Notes
-- The backend currently logs AI-key usage and job scraping steps; you can plug in real AI services or persistence layers where placeholders exist in `JobApplicationServiceImpl`.
+- `JobApplicationServiceImpl` now consults `AiScoringService`, which calls the configurable AI endpoint via Spring WebClient.
+If the endpoint/key is missing it falls back to keyword-based heuristics so local development still works.
 - Spring Mail is wired but `mailSender.send()` is commented out until credentials are ready.
 - Authentication is handled with Google OAuth via `@react-oauth/google` (see `HomePage` and `main.tsx`).
 The resulting credential can be exchanged with your backend if you later enforce token verification.
-- Because the frontend fetches `/api/...` relatively, configure a dev proxy (Vite) or run both apps behind the same domain in production.
+- `vite.config.ts` proxies `/api` to `http://localhost:8080` during development.
+If you change backend ports, update the proxy block and restart `npm run dev`.

 ## Roadmap Ideas
 1. Replace placeholder AI calls with a real LLM integration using `easepath.ai.api-key`.
 2. Enable real email delivery and add customizable notification templates.
-3. Flesh out the dashboard metrics using real backend data or APIs.
+3. Flesh out the dashboard metrics using real backend/AI scoring data.
 4. Persist resumes/applications in a storage layer (NoSQL/Firestore/etc.) once data requirements solidify.